tatsuyafujisaki/android-playground/markdown/jetpack-compose.md

-# How to have Compose in the View system
+# How to integarate Compose with the view-based UI
 * If you want to have Compose at the root level in an Activity, you can use `setContent` in Kotlin and don't need XML.
   * https://youtu.be/PjQdFmiDgwk?t=89
 * If you want to have Compose NOT at the root level in a Fragment, you can use `<ComposeView>` in XML.